Paul Bérenger: Wilderness (1983–1990)

-1987 General Elections

-Bérenger was once again candidate of the MMM in Constituency No. 18 (Belle Rose and Quatre Bornes) but he was not elected.
+In 1987, he was not re-elected for his seat, nor was he allocated a seat under the best-loser system.
 His rivals of the MSM-Labour coalition (Michael Glover, Balkrishn Gokulsing and Raj Virahsawmy) were elected to the Legislative Assembly.

-1991 General Elections
+Second alliance with Jugnauth (1990–1993)

-At the August 1987 general elections Bérenger was elected to the Legislative Assembly under the MSM-MMM coalition in Constituency No. 19 (Stanley and Rose Hill) behind his running mates Jayen Cuttaree and Jean Claude de L'Estrac.
+At the August 1991 general elections Bérenger was elected to the Legislative Assembly under the MSM-MMM coalition in Constituency No. 19 (Stanley and Rose Hill) behind his running mates Jayen Cuttaree and Jean Claude de L'Estrac.

 On 18 August 1993, Jugnauth dismissed Bérenger and all Members of the MMM from the government and formed a new majority with the other parties.

-1995 By Elections
+Opposition and alliance with Ramgoolam (1994–1997)

 In January 1995 Bérenger and Jean Claude de L'Estrac resigned from parliament, triggering by-elections in Constituency No.19.
 Bérenger was elected under the banner of the Labour-MMM coalition.

-1995 General Elections

 As a candidate of the Labour-MMM coalition Bérenger was elected in Constituency No. 19 (Stanley and Rose Hill) at the December 1995 elections, ahead of his running mates Siddick Chady and Jayen Cuttaree.
 This alliance won the 1995 elections with a 60-nil sweep of mainland Mauritian constituencies.
-Ramgoolam became Prime Minister with Bérenger as his Deputy.
+Ramgoolam became prime minister with Bérenger as his deputy.
 On 20 June 1997, however, Ramgoolam dismissed Bérenger and formed a new government without the MMM.